studioLaCosaNostra/blog/source/_posts/how-to-retrieve-information-from-adsense-about-the-current-account-balance.md

 }
 ```

-Code from a working program to extract information about your monthly earnings from Google Adsense.
+Code of program to extract information about your monthly earnings from Google Adsense.

 `adsense.ts`
 ```typescript